ovr/php-shell/README.md

 1. `Shell` is beeing compiled against C+ compiler, so it's fast.
 2. `Shell` is beeing checked by Zephir parser and C++ parser, so it's safe.
-3. Projects written in Zephir ain't supported by PhpDoc, so we try to make useful and simple documentation.

 #### Author
 Sergei Vanyushin (also known as wapmorgan)